xmarquez/democracyData/README.md

-This can take some time, since it downloads all downloadable datasets (Freedom House, Polity IV, Reign, and the WGI Voice and Accountability index), processes them (adds state system information, puts them in coutnry-year format, fixes wrong codes, etc.), and matches them to all the other datasets.
+This can take some time, since it downloads all downloadable datasets (Freedom House, Polity IV, Reign, and the WGI Voice and Accountability index), processes them (adds state system information, puts them in country-year format, fixes wrong codes, etc.), and matches them to all the other datasets.
 In any case, you can select exactly which datasets to include in your big data frame.
 See `?generate_democracy_scores_dataset` for further options to customize